rohitmalhotra7/rohitmalhotra7/README.md

   - - 👯 I’m looking to collaborate on new projects to kick off my career
     - - 🤔 I’m looking for help to search for projects to work-on and start a new journey.
       - - 💬 Ask me about my eperiences I gain during my tenure in manufacturing/automotive domain
-        - - 📫 How to reach me: Reachout to me mail id : rohittt.malhotra@mail.com or Contact number : 8076202044
+        - - 📫 How to reach me: Reachout to me mail id : rohittt.malhotra@gmail.com or contact number : 8076202044

 <!--